Mausy5043/lektrix/README.md

 ### What is does

 *    Read data from a KAMSTRUP smart meter.
-*    Read data from solarpanels via SolarEdge API
+*    Read data from solarpanels via SolarEdge API.
 *    Read data from zappi v2 EV charger via ZAPPI API.
 *    Store all that data in an SQLite3 database.
 *    Regularly create trendgraphs.